rayvace/colorboard/README.md

 Getting Started
 ---------------

-This project uses Flask to recieve API request for persisting the colorboard to your local datastore.
+This project uses a python backend to receive API requests for persisting the colorboard to your local datastore (note, I use SimpleCache here for simplicity).

-As a result, you'll need to run the following to add Flask and related depndencies to your repo:
+As a result, you'll need to add Flask and related depndencies before running your app:
 ```
 sudo pip install virtualenv
 . venv/bin/activate